 - Ask your teacher or lecturer for a recommendation

 The New South Wales State Government's Office of Fair Trading has a good guide to finding a tutor (new window), which includes a downloadable tip sheet.
 Some of the information is specific to NSW, but a lot of it is good general advice.

 There are a few things you should ask before hiring a tutor.

 - How much will they charge to tutor you?

-- Are any of the tutor’s current or past students able to provide a recommendation?
+- Can any of their current or past students provide a recommendation?

-- Does the tutor have a current police check record and clearance to work with children?
-(This is really important if you are under 18.)
+- Do they have a current police check record and clearance to work with children? (this is really important if you are under 18)

-Most importantly, don't forget that you're paying for a tutor's services.
-So if you don't feel like you're getting your money's worth out of them, you always have the option to stop working with them and find another tutor you feel happier about.
+Don't forget that you're paying for a tutor's services.
+If you don't feel like you're getting your money's worth, you can always stop working with them and look for a tutor you feel happier with.